-- (a) The grant date fair value of equity awards represents the total of the amounts reported in the "Stock Awards" and "Option Awards" columns in the Summary Compensation Table for the applicable year. - (b) The equity award adjustments for each applicable year include the addition (or subtraction, as applicable) of the following: (i) the year-end fair value of any equity awards granted in the applicable year that are outstanding and unvested as of the end of the year; (ii) the amount of change as of the end of the applicable year (from the end of the prior fiscal year) in fair value of any awards granted in prior years that are outstanding and unvested as of the end of the applicable year; (iii) for awards that are granted and vest in the same applicable year, the fair value as of the vesting date; (iv) for awards granted in prior years that are determined to fail to meet the applicable year; the amount equal to the change as of the vesting date; (iv) for awards granted in prior years that are determined to fail to meet the applicable vesting conditions during the applicable year, a deduction for the amount equal to the fair value at the end of the prior fiscal year; and (vi) the dollar value of any other component of total compensation for the applicable year.
+(a) Amounts in the "Exclusion of Stock Awards and Option Awards for PEO" column represent the total of the amounts reported in the "Stock Awards" and "Option Awards" columns in the Summary Compensation Table for each PEO for each applicable year.

+(b) Amounts in the "Inclusion of Equity Values for PEO" column for each PEO for each applicable year represent the addition (or subtraction, as applicable) of the following: (i) the year-end fair value of any equity awards granted in the applicable year that are outstanding and unvested as of the end of the year; (ii) the amount of change as of the end of the applicable year (from the end of the prior fiscal year) in fair value of any awards granted in prior years that are outstanding and unvested as of the end of the applicable year, (iii) for awards that are granted and vest in the same applicable year, the fair value as of the vesting date; (iv) for awards granted in prior years that vest in the applicable year, the amount equal to the change as of the vesting date (from the end of the prior fiscal year) in fair value; (v) for awards granted in prior years that are determined to fail to meet the applicable vesting conditions during the applicable year, a deduction for the amount equal to the fair value at the end of the prior fiscal year; and (vi) the dollar value of any dividends or other earnings paid on stock or option awards in the applicable year prior to the vesting date that are not otherwise reflected in the fair value of such award or included in any other component of total compensation for the applicable year.
 The valuation assumptions used to calculate fair values did not materially differ from those disclosed at the time of grant.
-The Company completed its IPO on September 30, 2021.
-"Compensation actually paid" for equity awards for 2021 was calculated based on the change in value of equity awards between the IPO date and the end of the fiscal year.
+In our proxy statement disclosures in respect of the fiscal year ended December 31, 2022, "compensation actually paid" for equity awards for 2021 was calculated based on the change in value of equity awards between our IPO date of September 30, 2021 and the end of the fiscal year.
+Based on SEC guidance following the date such proxy statement was filed, the table above now reflects that "compensation actually paid" for equity awards for 2021 was calculated based on the change in value of equity awards between December 31, 2020 and December 31, 2021.
+The amounts deducted or added in calculating the "Inclusion of Equity Values" adjustments for each of Ms. Baldwin, Mr. Bilbrey and Ms. Wong are as follows: